luzmlx/To-do-list/README.md

 #### MVP

-- Get and post Tasks from Airtable.
+- Post tasks to to-do list
-- Use forms to create tasks and update Airtable.
+- Get all tasks
+- CSS Styling (grid)
+- Media Query for mobile design
 - Delete Completed tasks from the web and airtable.

 #### PostMVP